shailesh1729/tisp/book/cvxopt/duality.md

     \geq c_i  \}
    $$
-   where $I$ is an index set for the family of the hyperplanes that contain $C$ in its closed half spaces above.
+   where $I$ is an index set for the family of the hyperplanes that contain $\closure C$ in its closed half spaces above.
    Since the hyperplanes are vertical, hence $b_i = 0$ for ever $i \in I$.
 1. Let $(\tilde{\bx}, \tilde{t}) \in \closure C$.
 1. Then the vertical line $\{ (\tilde{\bx}, t)  \ST t \in \RR \}$